v1.6.0 — Multi-LLM consensus code review

 What if a provider fails mid-scan?

-The self-test shows this: GPT failed with 429 quota error.
-The report was generated from 2 remaining providers with "Partial confidence" label.
+The scan continues with the providers that responded.
+The report is generated with a "Partial confidence" label so you know the consensus was based on fewer signals.
 Keep at least 2 active providers to absorb individual failures.

 Archiving, automation, historical tracking, or comparing multiple runs.
 HTML for human reading.